Wildfire

-Wildfires are often classified by characteristics like cause of ignition, physical properties, combustible material present, and the effect of weather on the fire.
-Wildfire behavior and severity result from a combination of factors such as available fuels, physical setting, and weather.
-Climatic cycles that include wet periods that create substantial fuels and then are followed by drought and heat often proceed severe wildfires.
-These cycles have intensified by climate change.
+Wildfires can be classified by cause of ignition, physical properties, combustible material present, and the effect of weather on the fire.
+Wildfire severity results from a combination of factors such as available fuels, physical setting, and weather.
+Climatic cycles with wet periods that create substantial fuels, followed by drought and heat, often precede severe wildfires.
+These cycles have been intensified by climate change, and can be exacerbated by curtailment of mitigation measures (such as budget or equipment funding), or sheer enormity of the event.